I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestisfrom32bitprocess.md

 The specified request handle must have been obtained from one of the driver's I/O queues and not from a call to <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreate.md">WdfRequestCreate</a>.

-The following code example determines if an I/O request came from a 32-bit application.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |